StuartApp/stuart-client-php/README.md

 ## Usage
 ### Authenticate

+To be updated with new `Authenticator` and new static method to return Stuart API URL.
 ```php
 $useSandbox = true; // will use https://sandbox-api.stuart.com
 $api_client_id = '65176d7a1f4e734f6723hd690825f166f8dadf69fb40af52fffdeac4593e4bc'; // can be found here: https://admin-sandbox.stuart.com/client/api